w33ladalah/split-billing-whatsapp/README.md

    ./build/split-billing-bot
    ```

+2. Open your browser and go to [http://localhost:8080/](http://localhost:8080/) to view the QR code.
-2. Scan the QR code with WhatsApp to log in
+3. Scan the QR code with WhatsApp to log in.
-3. The bot will now process commands in your chats
+4. The bot will now process commands in your chats.

 ## Commands